mdlacasse/Owl/README.md

 In particular, if one is interested in comparing different withdrawal strategies, [FI Calc](ficalc.app) is an elegant application that addresses this need.
-If, however, you also want to optimize spending, bequest, and Roth conversions, with an approach also considering Medicare and federal income tax over the next few years, then Owl is definitely a tool that can help guide your decisions.
+If, however, you also want to optimize spending, bequest, and Roth conversions, with an approach also considering Medicare costs and federal income tax over the next few years, then Owl is definitely a tool that can help guide your decisions.

 --------------------------------------------------------------------------------------
 ## Capabilities
-Owl can optimize for either maximum net spending under the constraint of a given bequest (which can be zero), or maximize the after-tax value of a bequest under the constraint of a desired net spending profile, and under the assumption of a heirs marginal tax rate.
+Owl can optimize for either the maximum net spending amount under the constraint of a given bequest (which can be zero), or maximize the after-tax value of a bequest under the constraint of a desired net spending profile, under the assumption of a heirs marginal tax rate.
-Roth conversions are also considered, subject to an optional maximum conversion amount, and optimized to suit the goals of the selected objective function.
+Roth conversions are also considered, subject to an optional maximum Roth conversion amount, and optimized to suit the goals of the selected objective function, while considering Medicare costs, and federal income tax under different rates of return assumptions.
 All calculations are indexed for inflation, which is either provided as a fixed rate, or through historical values, as are all other rates used for the calculations.
 These rates can be used for backtesting different scenarios by choosing